roc-lang/examples/examples/TaskLoop/README.md

 This function process the input.

-If some input is avaliable, it tries to convert into a `I32`.
+If a line of input is avaliable, it tries to convert it into a `I32`.
 If the conversion succeeds, it returns `Ok (Step (total + num)`.
-A new step can be start later with a new total.
+A new step can starts later with a new total.

 If it fails, it return an error.
 The loop needs to stop.